 To make cornbread from scratch, you'll first measure out your dry ingredients.
 The dry ingredients in cornbread consist of all-purpose flour, cornmeal, baking soda, and salt.
 The ingredients are added to a mixing bowl, whisked together, and that's that.

-I prefer fine-ground cornmeal over a course-ground.
+I prefer fine-ground cornmeal over a course-ground for Homemade Cornbread.
 Both are easily found at the grocery store, and really it comes down to preference.
-My husband doesn’t mind the coarse-ground one bit.
-If you like a little “chew” to your cornbread, coarse-ground may be the best option for you.
-Otherwise, stick with fine-ground.
+If you like a little "chew" to your cornbread, coarse-ground may be the best option for you.
+Otherwise, stick with the fine-ground.

 THE WET INGREDIENTS

-The milk and butter most definitely play a role in how moist the cornbread turns out, but the sour cream is what really does the trick, here.
+The milk and butter most definitely play a role in how moist your Homemade Cornbread turns out, but the sour cream is what really does the trick, here.
 Carolyn Weil explains in her article from Fine Cooking Magazine, that because sour cream is highly acidic, it, in turn, tenderizes the gluten in the flour.
-Want that little snippet of info in Layman’s terms?
+Want that little snippet of info in Layman's terms?
 Use sour cream in cornbread to make it more tender.
 Check.

-I love using a cast iron skillet for cornbread, and I’m pretty sure my cornbread aficionado husband wouldn’t want it any other way.
+I love using a cast-iron skillet for Homemade Cornbread, and I'm pretty sure my cornbread aficionado husband wouldn't want it any other way.
 Cast iron skillets get hot.
 Like, really hot.
-The even heat produced by the cast iron skillet not only helps the cornbread to cook evenly but also enables it to develop a beautiful, golden brown crust, providing our cornbread with a lovely contrast in texture.
+The even heat produced by the cast iron skillet not only helps the cornbread to cook evenly but also enables it to develop a beautiful, golden-brown crust, providing our cornbread with a lovely contrast in texture.
 Can you tell texture is a big deal when it comes to cornbread?

-To help that crust even further along, place your cast iron skillet in the oven while it’s preheating and allow it to get nice and piping hot.
+To help that crust even further along, place your cast iron skillet in the oven while it's preheating and allow it to get nice and piping hot.
 Once the cornbread batter is ready, pull out the skillet, brush it with oil, and add the batter.
-Take a big whiff, because as soon as that batter hits the pan, it’s going to smell amazing.
-Then, the skillet goes in the oven, and it’s time to bake!
+As soon as that batter hits the pan -- get ready -- it's going to smell amazing.
+Then, the skillet goes in the oven, and it's time to bake!

-If you don’t have a cast iron skillet, you could bake your cornbread in a 9×13″, greased casserole dish, and shave about 3 minutes off the bake time.
-And now, it’s time to eat.
+If you don't have a cast-iron skillet, you could bake your cornbread in a 9x13", greased casserole dish, and shave about 3 minutes off the bake time.

 An easy recipe for homemade Southern cornbread with a moist and tender crumb, that feeds a crowd!